This document is also available in these non-normative formats: XML.

 The uncompressed content, size and last-modified date of the remaining entries shall be the same as those for those entries before deletion.
 Compressed sizes may alter.

-Duplicate entries in $entries
+Duplicate entries in $entries are ignored.

-is the empty sequence, or an empty map, the original archive
+If $entries is the empty sequence, or an empty map, the original archive

 shall be returned.